-- (ix) Carry out a systematic environmental assessment at the proposed project site and the surrounding area in line with established standards and laws. - (x) Provide a description of the proposed activities throughout the entire implementation process of the project with a special focus on potential impacts to the surrounding environment and facilities. - (xi) Develop an Environmental Management Plan and cost estimates for the proposed housing project. - (xii) Produce an Environmental and Social Impact Assessment report that contain among other issues potential negative and positive impacts and recommendation of appropriate mitigation measures to minimize or prevent adverse impacts.
+- (i) Screening and scoping. - (ii) Establishing the suitability of the proposed location for the proposed housing development - (iii) Carry out literature review. - (iv) Carry out preliminary fieldwork. - (v) Prepare the TOR for submission to NEMA for consideration and approval. - (vi) Undertake detailed fieldwork. - (vii) Carry out baseline investigations and analyses. - (viii) Hold meetings with the project proponent, other project consultants, relevant regulatory government bodies, and stakeholders. - (ix) Carry out a systematic environmental assessment at the proposed project site and the surrounding area in line with established standards and laws. - (x) Provide a description of the proposed activities throughout the entire implementation process of the project with a special focus on potential impacts to the surrounding environment and facilities. - (xi) Develop an Environmental Management Plan and cost estimates for the proposed housing development. - (xii) Produce an Environmental and Social Impact Assessment report that contain among other issues potential negative and positive impacts and recommendation of appropriate mitigation measures to minimize or prevent adverse impacts.

-A copy of the terms of reference approval letter is attached in appendix 5
+A copy of the terms of reference approval letter is attached in appendix 4